fastasturtle/naive-modules-ninja-generator/README.md

 Note that it does very simple module dependency scanning and assumes modules should be searched by name in the current directory.

+All produced files are saved to the original directory, `ninja -t clean` should work as expected.

 Assumptions:
   - All files are named *.cpp or *.h and are placed in the working directory
   - Module names match header names